huijunwu/libgdx-ai-wiki/Formation-Motion.md

 The framework supports two kind of strategies:
 - without roles through the [FreeSlotAssignmentStrategy](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/fma/FreeSlotAssignmentStrategy.html)
-- with soft roles through the [SoftRoleSlotAssignmentStrategy](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/fma/SoftRoleSlotAssignmentStrategy.html)
+- with soft roles through the [SoftRoleSlotAssignmentStrategy](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/fma/SoftRoleSlotAssignmentStrategy.html).
+This strategy uses a [SlotCostProvider](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/fma/SoftRoleSlotAssignmentStrategy.SlotCostProvider.html) that exposes methods to calculate the costs and get the cost for a given pair member/slot.

 Currently hard roles are not supported and likely will never be.